pretix/pretix-docs/docs/guides/widget.md

 ### Version 2

-- Various changes to the HTML structure of the widget have been made to improve the accessibility of the widget.
+- We made various changes to the HTML structure of the widget to improve the accessibility of the widget.
-The most significant changes have been made to the calendar view, which now resembles the calendar view of the standalone ticket shop more closely.
+We made the most significant changes to the calendar view, which now resembles the calendar view of the standalone ticket shop more closely.
 The updated default stylesheet comes with stronger color contrasts, clear highlighting of focused elements and similar accessibility features.

 - The attribute `single-item-select` has been removed and a button-style rendering is now always used.